 Please ensure that you check your "Spam" or "Junk Email" folders.
 Contact us if you do not receive an email within 3 business days.

 Once I’m registered, how do I access the online dashboard?

 First thing’s first—you need to log in to your Healthy Schools Certification account.
 Once you’ve done that, you can go to healthyschools.ca/dashboard.
 If you aren’t signed into your Healthy Schools Certification account, you won’t be able to access your Dashboard, so make sure to do that first!

 Can I add others to the online dashboard so that they have access to add things, too?

 Yes!
+The Healthy Schools Lead (typically the individual who registered the school) can add additional users.
 To add additional users to your Healthy Schools Certification account, first start by navigating to your Dashboard.
-From there, you will see a blue “Add Additional Users” button on the left side of your screen.
+From there, you will see a yellow "Add Healthy Schools Team Members" button on the left side of your screen.
 Click that button and add additional contributors to your school’s Dashboard.
-Important: Each user can only be associated with one school’s account.
-At this time, users cannot support schools by contributing to multiple Dashboards.
+Important: If you support multiple schools, please contact us for additional information!

 Where can I find an accessible version of the Guidebook?

 An accessible version of the Guidebook can be accessed from your online dashboard or by contacting us.